JetBrains/kotlin-web-site/docs/topics/compatibility-guides/compatibility-guide-21.md

 >
 > **Incompatible change type**: behavioral
 >
-> **Short summary**: K2 changes the behavior of smart cast propagation, introducing bidirectional propagation of type
+> **Short summary**: K2 changes the behavior of smart cast propagation by introducing bidirectional propagation of type
 > information for inferred variables, like `val x = y`.
 Explicitly typed variables, such as `val x: T = y`,
 > no longer propagate type information, ensuring stricter adherence to declared types.
 >